 Andrew Gaudi, the Scot hero of Várad

-13 September 1658: the siege of Várad has begun; its hero was a Scot officer, Andrew aka András Gaudi.
+13 September 1658: the siege of Várad has begun; its hero was a Scot officer, Andrew aka András Gaudi / Gawdy.

 The fortifications of Várad Castle were in quite a bad condition because the previous captain, Gyulai Ferenc, could not repair them in his 8 years of captaincy, so Gaudi made amends and had them repaired quickly.
-Gaudi based the role of the defense mainly on the cannons and he “had two light and small cannons fixed on-axis and they were drawn by two horses so they could be carried after him fast, he also placed good artillerymen next to them although he was a good master of this trade”.
+Gaudi based the role of the defense mainly on the cannons and he “had two light and small cannons fixed on the axle and they were drawn by two horses so that they could be quickly carried after him, he also placed good artillerymen next to them, although he was also a good master of this trade”.
 Thus he seems to have established a mobile artillery unit that was long before its time.

-During the siege, he had the cannons loaded either with balls or with grapeshot and under the cover of the soldiers, he had the cannons pulled as far as the first lines.
-Then, the covering soldiers moved to the left and to the right suddenly, and the killing shot was fired in the face of the besiegers from close proximity.
-The Tatars, although they had already got into the lower city, suffered tremendous losses from these cannons.
+During the siege, he had the cannons loaded with either bullets or grapeshot, and under the cover of the soldiers, he had the cannons pulled up to the first lines.
+Then the covering soldiers would suddenly move to the left and the right, and the killing shot would be fired into the faces of the besiegers from close range.
+The Crimean Tatars, although they had already entered the lower part of the city, suffered tremendous losses from these cannons.

-Led by Gaudi, the cavalrymen had sallied out from the castle many times and its mobile cannons cut deep lines into the thronged Turk and Tatar soldiers.
+The cavalrymen, led by Gaudi, had sallied out from the castle many times and their mobile cannons cut deep lines into the thronging Ottoman and Crimean Tatar soldiers.

-Wherever the trenches and the walls were breached, he had them quickly mended by empty barrels and sent them Hungarian and German riflemen, ordering them to keep their position until the last man, under the penalty of death.
+Wherever the trenches and walls were breached, he had them quickly repaired with empty barrels and sent Hungarian and German riflemen there, ordering them to hold their positions to the last man, under penalty of death.
 The siege lasted from September 13 to 20 and ended with the total defeat of the besieging Crimean Tatar, Ottoman, and Wallachian (Romanian) soldiers.

 Read more about Scots in Hungary: